NevinSecurity/NevinSecurity.github.io/_posts/2024-06-07-Reducing Your Digital Footprint.md

 ### In Conclusion

-There is no single button or product that can prevent you from being hacked, it requires multiple layers of protection.
+There is no single button or product that can prevent you from being hacked, as it requires multiple layers of protection.
+Once you have your castle walls, trench, moat, and draw-bridge ready, you'll be ready to defend yourself against some of the most devistating hacks.

 I hope you've enjoyed some basic layers that you could implement yourself to start increasing your security and reduce your digital footprint.
 Have fun browsing the web, and be careful what you click.